gun safe interior ideas

 Hang ‘Em High

 Use hooks and racks for your handguns and accessories.
-Make sure these are installed sturdily; the last thing you want is your favorite Glock hitting the floor.
+Make sure these are installed sturdily because the last thing you want is your decked-out Glock hitting the floor!

 Gun safes with built-in or removable shelves are often the best candidates to take advantage of the empty shelf space below them with the addition of some rubber-coated pistol hangers or handgun racks placed on top.